[email protected] Lagos, Nigeria

 4. Forgetting mobile: 60-70% of e-commerce traffic is mobile, but many tests are only run on desktop.
 Always test mobile first.

-5. Not iterating: Conversion optimization isn't a one-time project.
+5. Not iterating: Checkout funnel optimization isn't a one-time project.
 The best stores run continuous tests, learning and improving quarter over quarter.

 The Bottom Line

-E-commerce conversion optimization isn't about adding more features or copying competitors.
-It's about systematically identifying where users drop off in your checkout funnel, understanding why, and testing solutions that actually move the needle on revenue.
+Checkout funnel optimization isn't about adding more features or copying competitors.
+It's about systematically identifying where users drop off in your checkout funnel, understanding why using behavioral data, and testing solutions that actually move the needle on revenue through a data-driven checkout strategy.

 Start with one high-impact drop-off point.
 Test one hypothesis.
 Measure revenue impact.
 Iterate.